 The high gain is limited by practical implementation of the antenna, a 64x32 element (0.5λ spacing) antenna would consist of 2048 elements and have a directivity of 38.1dBi.
 With some many elements it is likely the losses would be higher than for a smaller antenna, hence 3dB off peak margin and 5dB losses result in a gain of 30 dBi.
 Two such panels are considered and hence the upper gain limits 33dBi.

-Contributors to the loss are further discussed in clause [5.10].

 For higher frequencies as the noise figure is higher (see sub-clause 10.3.3.3) the antenna gain required to maintain the same OTA REFSENS value is higher.
 As the low gain case is based on a reasonable minimum cell size it is reasonable that the OTA REFSENS is not reduced further for the higher frequencies, so for the 45GHz range the minimum expectation for G will be 12dB rather than 10dB.

 Note this does not take into account the effect of higher FSPL on the cell size at higher frequencies.